Fraudulent Websites

 • Domain Record Analysis: ThreatNG analyzes domain records, including IP and vendor/technology identification.
 This can help in tracing the origin and infrastructure of a fraudulent website.

 • Subdomain Intelligence: ThreatNG analyzes subdomains, HTTP responses, headers, server headers, cloud hosting, content identification (including admin pages and APIs), ports, known vulnerabilities, and web application firewall discovery.
-This detailed analysis can reveal vulnerabilities attackers might exploit to host fraudulent pages.
+This detailed analysis can reveal vulnerabilities that attackers might exploit to host fraudulent pages.

 • Certificate Intelligence: ThreatNG analyzes TLS certificates, including their status and issuers.
 This can help identify suspicious certificates used by fraudulent sites.